Inhumans: Fictional species biography

-Attilan's society and culture are predicated on a conformist belief system that permits individuality as it applies to genetic development and physical and mental ability, but demands rigid conformity in that each member of society is assigned a place within that society according to those abilities following exposure to the Terrigen Mist.
+Attilan's society and culture are predicated on a conformist belief system that permits individuality as it applies to genetic development and physical and mental ability, but demands rigid conformity in that each member of society is assigned a place within that society according to those abilities following exposure to Terrigen Mist.
 Once assigned, no Inhuman, no matter how great or powerful, can change his or her place within this rigid caste system.
 However, as an exception, a member of the Royal Family, Crystal, married outside the Inhuman race to the mutant Quicksilver.

-The Inhumans are led by their king, Black Bolt, and his Royal Family, consisting of Medusa, Karnak the Shatterer, Gorgon, Triton, Crystal, Maximus the Mad, and the canine Lockjaw.
+The Inhumans are led by their king, Black Bolt, and his Royal Family, consisting of Medusa, Karnak, Gorgon, Triton, Crystal, Maximus, and the canine Lockjaw.
 Both Crystal and Medusa have been members of the Fantastic Four; Crystal has been a member of the Avengers as well.

 Black Bolt has guided the Inhumans through some of the most turbulent times in their history, including several attempts by Maximus to usurp the throne, revolts by the worker class (with their eventual emancipation), attacks by human renegades, the kidnapping of Medusa, the destruction and rebuilding of Attilan, and the revelation of the Inhumans' existence to humanity.

 His role as king of the Inhumans has been tumultuous.
 The first major crisis occurred when he and Medusa conceived a child.
 Medusa bore the child in defiance of the Genetic Council, who felt that Black Bolt's bloodline was too dangerous to pass on.
 The Council nonetheless took the child to examine and forbade parental contact.
 Medusa escaped to Earth with members of the royal family only to be harassed by Maximus.
-Black Bolt was torn between his love of family and his duty to respect the Genetic Council, and it was only when the Council was revealed to be using his son in a plot against him that he finally turned against the Council.
+Black Bolt was torn between his love of family and his duty to respect the Genetic Council, and it was only when the council was revealed to be using his son in a plot against him that he finally turned against the council.
 With that, he gave up the crown as king of the Inhumans.
 For a while, they lived away from Attilan, but returned in times of need.

 The once-secret existence of the race has come to light among the general public as the Inhumans interact more often with many of Earth's superheroes—including the Fantastic Four, the Avengers, and the X-Men—whom they have aided against threats such as Doctor Doom, Ultron 7, Magneto, and Apocalypse.
 However, no one came to the Inhumans' aid when an army of Portuguese mercenaries attacked Attilan, which was now located on risen Atlantean ruins.
-This was actually a coup-d'etat orchestrated by Black Bolt's brother Maximus the Mad.
+This was actually a coup-d'etat orchestrated by Black Bolt's brother Maximus.